Taking the whole family with you is the ultimate way to see wild Africa and give kids childhood memories they’ll never forget.

 The details: Family safari, Botswana & South Africa

-&Beyond Sandibe camp starts from $1296 per person per night or a family suite from $4545 per night (sleeping five).
-Prices include all safari activities, food and beverages.
+Beyond Sandibe camp prices include all safari activities, food and beverages.
 Additional charges for air transfers and conservancy fees.

-&Beyond Phinda Mountain Lodge starts from $485 per person per night or family cottage (sleeping up to five) from $1785 per night.
-Discounts for stays of six nights or more.
-Book through World Journey.
+&Beyond Phinda Mountain Lodge prices are per person per night or per night in a family cottage (sleeping up to five).

 We think you might like…